Generalized gamma approximation with rates for urns, walks and trees: Introduction

-Using the probabilistic construction of \cite{Remy1985} for generating uniform random binary trees, we find some of our urn distributions embedded in random subtrees of uniform binary trees and plane trees.
-Moreover, a well known bijection between binary trees and Dyck paths yields analogous embeddings in some local time and height statistics of random walk.
-By means of these embeddings we are able to prove convergence to generalized gamma distributions with rates for these statistics.
-These limits and in general the connection between random walks, trees, and distributions appearing in Brownian motion (such as the Rayleigh and half normal distribution) are typically understood through classical bijections between trees and walks along with Donsker's invariance principle, or through the more modern approach of Aldous' continuum random tree introduced by \cite{Aldous1991}.
+Using the construction of \citet{Remy1985} for generating uniform random binary trees, we find some of our urn distributions embedded in random subtrees of uniform binary trees and plane trees.
+Moreover, a well-known bijection between binary trees and Dyck paths yields analogous embeddings in some local time and height statistics of random walk.
+By means of these embeddings, we are able to prove convergence to generalized gamma distributions with rates for these statistics.
+These limits and in general the connection between random walks, trees and distributions appearing in Brownian motion are typically understood through classical bijections between trees and walks along with Donsker's invariance principle, or through the approach of Aldous' continuum random tree; see \citet{Aldous1991}.
 While these perspectives are both beautiful and powerful, the mathematical details are intricate and they do not provide rates of convergence.
-In this setting our work can be viewed as a simple unified approach to understanding the appearance of these limits in the tree-walk context which has the added benefit of providing rates of convergence.
+In this setting, our work can be viewed as a simple unified approach to understanding the appearance of these limits in the tree-walk context which has the added benefit of providing rates of convergence.

+In the remainder of the \hyperref[sec11]{Introduction}, we state our urn, tree and walk results in detail.